List of Mr. Men: Mr. Bounce

 Mr. Bounce is the 22nd book in the Mr. Men series.
 Mr. Bounce is a yellow and round Mr. Man who wears a pink hat.
 Mr. Bounce bounces around like a rubber ball, making life very difficult for him.
 One day, after first bouncing into the duckpond at a farm and then banging his head on the ceiling from bouncing off a chair, Mr. Bounce has decided he's had it with all this bouncing about and decides to see the doctor about it.
 On the way, however, he trips on a pebble and becomes a tennis ball for a pair of tennis players, but after taking a bus to the doctor's, Mr. Bounce bounces into the doctor's office and into Dr. Makeyouwell's mid-morning coffee.
 After Mr. Bounce explains his problem, Dr. Makeyouwell gives him heavy red boots, which he wears to bed that night.
 The next morning, he falls through the floor straight into the kitchen.

 In the 2008 TV series The Mr. Men Show, he looks the same as in the books except his hat has a stripe on it, but unlike the books, he actually likes bouncing about (his favourite bit) to the point where it causes chaos for the other Mr. Men and Little Misses of Dillydale, especially when out in public.
 Mr. Bounce speaks with an Indian accent in the US version and an Irish accent in the UK version.
 His catchphrase is "Hello!
 Goodbye!" (not to be confused with the Beatles' song of the same name, which has a comma and no exclamation marks).
 He often speaks quickly.
 In the US and UK versions, he is voiced by Sam Gold and Simon Greenall, respectively.

 Mr. Bounce appears under the titles Monsieur Bing (French), Don Saltarin (Spanish), Meneertje Buitel/Meneertje Stuiter/Meneertje Stuiterbal (Dutch), Ο Κύριος Χοροπηδούλης (Greek), 蹦跳先生 (Taiwan), Unser Herr Hupf (German), Senhor Saltitão (Portuguese), and Mr. Pramsach (Irish).

-Mr. Brawler

-Mr. Brawler is part of the Mr. Men series of books, by Roger Hargreaves.
-Mr. Brawler has a plaster (bandage) on his forehead.
-Mr. Brawler appears under the titles Monsieur Bagarreur (French), O Κύριος Καβγατζής (Greek).

 Mr. Brave

 Mr. Brave is the 40th book in the Mr. Men series.
 Mr. Brave is the most courageous person in the world, or so everyone thinks.
-The truth is that Mr. Brave is really a lucky coward, however he has two fears: heights and Little Miss Bossy.
+The truth is that Mr. Brave is really a lucky coward; however, he has two fears: heights and Little Miss Bossy.
 Mr. Brave has an oval-shaped yellow body, visible yellow arms and legs, and a yellow nose.
 Mr. Brave is a yellow Mr. Man who wears round glasses and a red and blue, striped baseball cap.
 Mr. Brave appears under the titles Monsieur Courageux (French), Don Valiente (Spanish), Ο Κύριος Γενναίος (Greek), 勇敢先生 (Taiwan), 용감씨 (Korean).